 While there will be similarities in our recommendations, let’s take a moment to share a few best practices for Sales Operations teams, then we’ll do the same for Revenue Operations.

 For effective sales operations, you want to consider the following:

 Data management and reporting

-How you manage your data and how you report it can make or break your sales department.
-Because let’s face it, sales have a steady—if not high—turnover.
+How you manage your data and report it can make or break your sales department.

-Not having an effective data management system to ensure all leads, accounts, and pipelines are updated and fed to the right departments can result in the loss of business.
+Not having an effective data management system to ensure all leads, accounts, and pipelines are updated and fed to the proper departments can result in the loss of business.